-"This is a battle between Max Maple from Petalsburg Town and Ryan Ketchum from Pallet Town!"
+"This is a battle between Max Maple from Petalburg Town and Ryan Ketchum from Pallet Town!"

 Ash flinched; he had forgotten that the referees mentioned trainers' hometowns too.
-May and Max gave him a suspicious look that made Ash turn away.
-They relaxed however when they noticed the absence of Pikachu, thinking that "Ryan" was just a distant relative.
+May and Max gave him a surprised look that made Ash turn away.
+They relaxed slightly when they noticed the absence of Pikachu, thinking that "Ryan" was just a distant relative.